Slip and Fall Settlement

 Insurance companies are not in the business of nodding to whatever demands a claimant makes and signing a check over in that amount.
 No business would last with that model.
 Sometimes, in fact, the insurance company will review the demand letter your attorney sends them and reject the claim completely.

 On other occasions, the insurance carrier will respond to your demand with a low-ball offer to test the waters.
 Here is where the negotiation process begins.
-Your personal injury attorney in Fort Lauderdale will do their best to fight for a higher settlement.
-At the end of negotiations, either the two parties will agree to a fair settlement, or your lawyer will take the claim to court in the form of a personal injury lawsuit.
+Your Fort Lauderdale personal injury attorney will do their best to fight for a higher settlement.
+At the end of negotiations, either the two parties will agree to a fair settlement, or your Florida personal injury lawyer will take the claim to court in the form of a personal injury lawsuit.

 The Law Offices of Wolf & Pravato Will Champion Your Right to a Fair Settlement